 Ilya (b.
 1933, Dnepropetrovsk, Soviet Union) and Emilia Kabakov (b.
-1945, Dnepropetrovsk, Soviet Union) base their collaborative works on the intersection of quotidian and conceptual elements.
+1945, Dnepropetrovsk, Soviet Union) base their multidisciplinary practice on the intersection of quotidian and conceptual elements and spans drawing, painting, and installation.
 Ilya previously worked as a children’s book illustrator, and was part of a group of Russian artists in Moscow working outside the Soviet system.
 Emilia was trained in Spanish literature and music, and worked in New York as an art dealer and curator beginning in the 1970s.
-Their background in Soviet society informs their work, and their work has been collaborative since they were married in 1992.
-The Kabakovs joined Pace Gallery in 2012.
+Their work has been collaborative since they were married in 1992.
+Although their background in Soviet society informs their practice, the subject matter extends beyond that experience of the social and cultural context of their past to engage universal themes of memory, fantasy, and illusion.

 New York—Pace Gallery is pleased to announce New Paintings, an exhibition featuring recent work by Ilya & Emilia Kabakov at 510 West 25th Street, on view from December 11, 2015 to January 23, 2016 with an opening reception for the public on Thursday, December 10 from 6 to 8 pm.
 The exhibition will debut two new bodies of work by Ilya and Emilia Kabakov that explore the complexities of time and the nature of reality.